 Chinmaya Mission Pittsburgh is indebted to the community for its overwhelming participation, as we welcomed Bhagwaan Amareswara, Devi Lalitha Tripura Sundari and Shri Kshipra Prasada Ganapati to our divine city (Aug 17-20, 2022), at Chinmaya Amarnath.
 Devotees came from as far as Iowa, Massachusetts, Missouri, Georgia & Virginia to witness the Vedic rituals, pujas, homams and other sacred functions.
 The number of devotees far exceeded our expectations and we are grateful to everyone who came and participated in the festivities & celebrations.
 Many of our volunteers received good wishes, congratulatory & ‘thank-you’ messages and even blessings from members of the community, but we can confidently say that none of this would have happened without the grace of Bhagwaan, blessings of Pujya Gurudev and positive vibes and participation from our community members.
 We also would like to apologize & request for your forgiveness for any inconvenience caused during the event.
 On Oct-24, 2022 - we opened up the temple to public on the auspicious occasion or Deepavali.

-As a Temple, Chinmaya Amarnath will be the home of Bhagwan Shiva in the Linga form of Amareswara Swami, Devi Parvati in the form of Devi Lalitha Tripura Sundari, Shri Ganesh in the form of Kshipra Prasada Ganapati.
-In this city teeming with temples, Chinmaya Amarnath will be the first one dedicated to Bhagwan Shiva.
-The center will also house Navagrahas and we will have space set aside for additional vigrahas in the future.
+As a Temple, Chinmaya Amarnath is the home of Bhagwan Shiva in the Linga form of Amareswara Swami, Devi Parvati in the form of Devi Lalitha Tripura Sundari, Shri Ganesh in the form of Kshipra Prasada Ganapati.
+In this city teeming with temples, Chinmaya Amarnath is the first temple dedicated to Bhagwan Shiva.
+The center is also home to Navagrahas and we will have space set aside for additional vigrahas in the future.
 This will be an opportunity to connect with Bhagwan and Devi and also with our Inner Self in a serene meditating room with the meditating form of Shri Jagadeeshwara.